Speaker Johnson tells House Republican to address affair allegations but says he shouldn’t resign

 “So it’s too early for anybody to prejudge any of that, but we’ll see how it develops,” he continued.

-Gonzales is facing calls from his own party to step down.
+Gonzales is facing calls from within his party to step down.
 Reps.
-Lauren Boebert of Colorado and Nancy Mace of South Carolina called for his resignation Monday, and still others have called on him to drop his reelection bid.
+Lauren Boebert of Colorado, Nancy Mace of South Carolina, Anna Paulina Luna of Florida, Thomas Massie of Kentucky and Tim Burchett of Tennessee have called for his resignation, and still others have urged him to drop his reelection bid.

+House Majority Leader Steve Scalise, meanwhile, echoed Johnson and argued that the investigation into Gonzales’ actions has to play out.

+“Look, the accusations are very serious and it’s been reported that the Office of Congressional Conduct is doing an investigation right now and that is a serious process,” Scalise said.
+“Obviously, I’m watching that closely, want to see where that goes because they are going to be gathering facts and then ultimately if they choose to move it, they go to the ethics committee.”

 Top House Republicans have been closely tracking the allegations against Gonzales but are also aware that they cannot afford to have any members leave Congress unless there is a significant reason to do so, multiple people close to leadership have told CNN in recent days.